 The concept of CDD as used in this paper refers to an approach to national development programming that emphasizes community control over planning decisions and investment resources, anchored in principles of participation, transparency, and accountability.4 CDD creates opportunities for poor people to have a say in how their lives can be improved.
 Over the last decade, CDD has become an important operational strategy for many governments around the world due to its ability to engage citizens and deliver infrastructure and services both quickly and cost-effectively.
-The World Bank currently supports 1990 ongoing provised by borrowers and other donors, for total financing of \$32.1 billion.
-If we unpack the reasons for this success, we we quickly the links between community-based development and the
+The World Bank currently supports 1990 ongoing provised by borrowers and other donors, for total financing of 532.1 billion, if we unpack the reasons for this success, we ve auckly the links between community-based development and the work the reasons for this success. we we auckly the links between community-based development and the